vasi/avipart/README.txt

 A. Use my partorrent project: https://github.com/vasi/partorrent .
 It requires libtorrent-rasterbar's python bindings.

-After you have it install, run './info.py mytorrent.torrent' to see the structure of the torrent file:
+After you have it installed, run './info.py mytorrent.torrent' to see the structure of the torrent file:

 	Pieces: 2794
 	Piece size: 256 K